 If you're going to be a seasonal resident you'll probably want to look into a housewatch service and these range from $35-$50/month depending on the level of service you want.

 A lot of people fail to consider the many “one-time” costs they might incur when first moving to The Villages.
 Prices vary greatly for things like adding gutters, screening in your lanai, buying new patio furniture, adding decorative curbing, interior painting, and much much more.

-Resident Parker Sykes, author of 50 Things to Think About Before Buying a Home in The Villages says that you can plan on at least $5,000 worth of this type stuff needing to be done at a minimum, and I’d agree.
+Resident Parker Sykes, author of 50 Things to Think About Before Moving to The Villages says that you can plan on at least $5,000 worth of this type stuff needing to be done at a minimum, and I'd agree.
 Just remember to take these into account when doing your budgeting/financial planning.

 What did you come up with?